Solar energy is boon for human kinds and in the last few years, we have adopted solar panels as a preferred energy source.

 How Do Solar Panels Work?

 Our sun is a massive star of a nuclear reactor.
-It releases small packets of photon all the time.
+It releases small packets of photons all the time.
 Which travels to the Earth around 8 minutes and 20 seconds.
-Once the photon is reached to the Earth and hit solar cells, they knock and loose electrons from their atoms.
+Once the photon is reached to the Earth and hit solar cells, they knock and lose electrons from their atoms.

 If conductors are attached to the positive and negative terminal of a cell, it forms an electrical circuit.
 When electrons flow through such a circuit, they generate electricity and we can use that electricity to power our electrical pieces of equipment.